 git clone https://github.com/GoogleCloudPlatform/getting-started-java.git

-The Bookshelf app uses Cloud Datastore to store the books.
-To initialize Cloud Datastore in your project for the first time, complete the following steps:
+The Bookshelf app uses Datastore to store book data.
+To initialize Datastore in your project for the first time, complete the following steps:

 Creating a Cloud Storage bucket